Bruntwood Prize for Playwriting: Process

 All plays are submitted anonymously to the competition and are read by an expert panel of readers appointed by the Royal Exchange Theatre.
 There is an extensive five-stage process to the reading before creating the shortlist.
 The final panel of readers, including key artistic staff from the Royal Exchange Theatre, compile a shortlist of 15 plays for the judges to consider.
 The judges receive the shortlist of scripts and appoint winners.
 The judging panel has no knowledge about the writers of each script and the writers are only revealed when the judging process is complete.

-The readers as a cohort have a broad range of experiences and specialisms to try and give each submitted script the best chance.

 The submitted scripts therefore go through a rigorous process to make it to the longlist and shortlist;